-Nicola started her career having graduated as an engineer, providing digitally enabled solutions across a wide range of industries from communications and architecture to the environment and offshore.
-She entered the the public sector 25 years ago applying her analytical, digital, information and leadership skills to public sector transformation.
+Nicola started her career as graduate research engineer, providing digitally enabled solutions across a wide range of industries from communications and architecture to the environment and offshore.
+She entered the public sector in 1997 applying her analytical, digital, information and leadership skills to public sector transformation.

-Nicola worked for local government, higher education and the health and care sector including the Lincolnshire NHS Integrated Care System before joining Lincolnshire Police as their first Chief Digital and Information Office.
+Nicola worked for local government, higher education and the health and care sector before joining Lincolnshire Police as their first Chief Digital and Information Office.

 Nicola has an MBA and brings a broad church of expertise in leading and delivering transformation, change and improvement.
 This is coupled with a strong belief and understanding in how technology and data can used for social good, and a passion for the role digital plays working with our partners, supporting our communities, safeguarding and protecting our people, especially the most vulnerable.
 During the pandemic, she found and led a volunteer movement for enabling technology and equipment to get to those parts of society and our communities that needed it most.